 4 - Maple Syrup

-The molasses-like taste of maple syrup is a delight for our taste buds.
+The molasses-like taste of maple syrup (made from sugar maple sap, Acer saccharum) is a delight for our palate.
 Imagine the deep, rich flavors penetrating your cookies.

 We often swap maple syrup to replicate Demerara's sweetness.
 It gives a dark, toasty essence to baked goods.